Lifespan Integration is a new therapy which was developed during the first decade of the 21st century.

 During Lifespan Integration clients produce and watch ‘movies’ of their lives.

 In Lifespan Integration therapy, the client’s movement forward in time is done visually in such a way that clients watch multiple ‘movies’ of their lives.
 Each movie is a different rendition of the same life story.
 Different themes emerge which are often accompanied by new insights.
 These ‘movies’ are spontaneously generated by the client’s unconscious mind, and shows a sequence of scenes, many of which are in some way related to the current problem.
 Through watching this “movie” of his or her life, the client sees how the past continues to impact his or her behavior and choices in the present.
-Traveling through time from the past memory scene to the present is usually repeated three to eight times during an LI session.
-(Older clients and clients with more traumatic childhoods will require more repetitions of the LI protocol to clear the the neural (cellular) memories of trauma, and to “re-write” the life script more accurately).
+Traveling through time from the past memory scene to the present is usually repeated five to eight times during an LI session.
+(Older clients and clients with more traumatic childhoods will require more repetitions of the LI Time Line to clear the the neural (cellular) memories of trauma, and to “re-write” the life script more accurately).
 Each repetition of the protocol shows the client a slightly different “moving picture show”.
 LI also works well with people who have trouble remembering their pasts.
 During Lifespan Integration therapy, clients who began with memory gaps are eventually able to connect the pieces of their lives into a coherent whole.